elevate0123/Insaan-aur-Aalam/Project Books - Ilm & Noor/Prophet Architect of a Civilisation Book/SB New Draft.md

 Consider the anatomy of that disaster.
 It wasn't an accident; it was a product design.

 In the years leading up to the crash, the smartest financial minds in New York and London built a machine of staggering complexity.
-They created "subprime mortgages"—a polite euphemism for predatory loans given to the vulnerable.
-Imagine a schoolteacher in Florida or a factory worker in Ohio.
+They created "subprime mortgages"—a polite euphemism for predatory loans given to the vulnerable. ==Imagine a schoolteacher in Florida or a factory worker in Ohio==.
 They are told they can own a home.
 They are offered a "teaser rate," a low monthly payment that hides the mathematical bomb ticking inside the contract.

 The banker knows the teacher cannot afford the reset rate.
 The banker knows the loan will likely fail.
 In a High-Trust system, the banker would say, "No, this is dangerous for you."